-Dating from 1989 to 2005, the collection includes flyers, petitions, press releases, meeting notes, reports, and conference materials documenting Chen’s work as a labor organizer within the Chinese immigrant community.
-Subject of files include efforts to organize non-union Chinese garment workers in Sunset Park, advocacy work for stimulating economic development in Chinatown after 9/11, union and Chinese response to Tiananmen Square (1989), the 2003 Immigrant Workers Freedom Ride, and APALA.
+Dating from 1989 to 2015, the collection includes flyers, petitions, press releases, meeting notes, reports, and conference materials documenting Chen’s work as a labor organizer within the Chinese immigrant community.
+Subjects of files include efforts to organize non- union Chinese garment workers in Brooklyn’s Sunset Park, advocacy work for stimulating economic development in Chinatown after 9/11, union and Chinese response to Tiananmen Square (1989), the 2003 Immigrant Workers Freedom Ride, and APALA.

 To learn more about the contents of the May Chen Papers, located at the Tamiment Library & Robert F. Wagner Labor Archives, view the collection’s finding aid.